-- 1. School district of residence: The child's school district of residence is responsible, in all instances, for ensuring that the requirements for making FAPE available are met for every eligible child in its jurisdiction, regardless of whether services are provided by another school district or other entity. [(A)(2)(a)] - 2.
-Plan: Each school district, county board of DD, or other educational agency, in providing for the education of children with disabilities within its jurisdiction, must have in effect a plan, written policies and procedures, and programs that are consistent with the state's policies and procedures related to the implementation of Part B of the IDEA.
-Each "educational agency" must have in effect a plan, written policies and procedures, and programs that are consistent with the state's policies and procedures related to the implementation of Part B of IDEA. [(A)(5)] - 3.
-Document and Information: The superintendent of public instruction may require a state agency, school district, county board of DD, or other educational agency to provide documentation that special education and related services for children with disabilities provided by the public agency are provided in compliance with the requirements specified in this rule.
+- School district of residence: The child's school district of residence is responsible, in all instances, for ensuring that the requirements for making FAPE available are met for every eligible child in its jurisdiction, regardless of whether services are provided by another school district or other entity. [(A)(2)(a)] - 2.
+Plan: Each educational agency, in providing for the education of children with disabilities within its jurisdiction, must have in effect a plan, written policies and procedures, and programs that are consistent with the state's policies and procedures related to the implementation of Part B of the IDEA.
+Each "educational agency" must have in effect a plan, written policies and procedures, and programs that are consistent with the state's policies.
+(A)(5)] - Document and Information: The superintendent of public instruction may require an educational agency to provide documentation that special education and related services for children with disabilities provided by the public agency are provided in compliance with the requirements specified in this rule.
 Document and information requirements are required of any educational agency. [(A)(6)]